Wandalen/wFiles/doc/eng/tutorial/HowToStartDevelopment.md

 ### Ask questions

-During the process, you will come up with a question which you can ask.
+During the process, you will come up with questions which you can ask.
 If you noticed a typo or a problem in the file, please let us know.